Why is My Ice Maker Leaking?

 Ice maker leaking Easy Ice

-To make ice you need water, and that means there is always the possibility of a leak in your ice maker.
-When it comes to ice machines, there are a few common places the leak can occur – and most don’t even originate from the unit.
+To make ice, you need water.
+And that means there’s always the possibility of a leak in your ice maker.
+When it comes to ice machines, there are a few common places leaks can occur—and most don’t even originate from the unit.

-Routine preventive maintenance is the best way to identify potential leaks – so they don’t result in expensive ice machine repairs.
-This is why Easy Ice performs two preventive maintenance visits each year on every ice machine we install.
-Our qualified ice machine technicians can quickly identify leaky valves or faulty components before they spring open and cause significant damage.
+Routine preventive maintenance is the best way to identify potential leaks so they don’t result in expensive repairs.
+That’s why Easy Ice performs two preventive maintenance visits each year on every icemaker we install.
+Our qualified technicians can quickly identify dripping valves or faulty parts before they cause significant damage.

-In this article, we’ll identify the common causes of leaks and what should you do if your ice maker is leaking.
+In this article, we’ll identify the common reasons leaks happen and what should you do if your ice maker is leaking.

-When a leak occurs around your commercial ice maker, there are two apparent areas it is likely coming from: outside of the machine and inside the machine.
-Your first step is to carefully inspect the area around your ice machine to identify the location of the leak.
-Try to stay out of any pools of water, just in case an electrical hazard is present.
+Carefully inspect the area around your unit to identify the location of the leak.
+Stay out of any pools of water in case an electrical hazard is present.

-Depending on where the leak is coming from will determine who you should call to rectify the issue, a plumber or an ice machine technician.
-If the leak is coming from outside the machine, it might be a plumbing issue, as would be the case if the leak is coming from behind the shutoff valve.
-Anything stemming from inside the machine will require a technician.
+Depending on where the water is coming from, you’ll either call a plumber or an ice machine technician.
+If the water is coming from outside the unit, it might be a plumbing issue, such as water coming from behind the shutoff valve.
+Anything stemming from inside the unit will require a technician with experience that’s specific to commercial ice machines.

-The next thing you should do is unplug the machine and then turn off the water.
-It’s important you follow this order of operations as you can cause damage to the unit if you turn off the water before unplugging the machine.
+Unplug the unit and then turn off the water.
+Be sure to do so in that order, as you can cause damage to the unit if you turn off the water before you unplug the device.

-We understand that sometimes shutting off the unit is not an option (if you need ice for customers).
-Although we strongly advise shutting the machine and water off, the next best course of action is to contain the leak.
-Placing a container, like a pot of bucket, to catch the water is vital to protect the surrounding area and people operating the ice maker.
+In some cases, shutting the ice maker down might not be an option, especially if you need ice for customers.
+Although we strongly advise shutting both the unit and the water off, the next best course of action is to contain the leak.
+Placing a container, like a pot or bucket, to catch the water is vital to protecting the surrounding area.

 What to Do When Leaks Originate Outside the Ice Maker

-Many of the ice machine service calls we receive are due to customers finding leaks, but the truth is most leaks originate from outside of the ice machine, often coming from the water line.
-A leaky water line could be because someone didn’t secure the ice maker to the water line or the line itself has a crack or break in it.
+Many of the ice machine service calls we receive are due to units that are suspected to be leaking, but the truth is most leaks originate from outside of the ice maker and typically involve the water line.
+A leaky line could occur when there is a crack or break in the line.
+Water can also accumulate if the water line is not secured to the ice maker.

-If you notice your ice machine leaking from the bottom, look under the unit to make sure nothing is plugging up your floor drain.
-Pulling the object out from under the ice machine drain should reestablish drainage between the ice machine’s drain line and floor drain.
+If your unit appears to be leaking from the bottom, check to make sure nothing is plugging up your floor drain.
+Pulling any objects out from under the ice machine drain should reestablish the flow between the unit’s condensation drain and floor drain.

-Leaks originating from inside the machine can come from a lot of places since water flows through many different components within the unit.
-Some common ice maker problems we encounter are:
+Water originating from inside the unit can come from a lot of places, as liquid flows through many different components.
+Some common ice maker problems that can cause moisture issues are:

 • Faulty or incorrectly installed water pumps

-• Pipes that have come loose or have worn out
+• A fill tube that has come loose or has worn out

-• Water inlet valves that have not been sealed properly
+• A water inlet valve (fill valve) that has not been sealed properly

 The Long-Term Effects of Ice Makers Leaking